Last update: 16 January 2023

 No. Only natural persons can obtain a certificate.
 As a company or association, the drone is marked with the UAS operator number of a legal entity.
 The drones can then be operated by different pilots, all of whom must have completed a certificate (and are therefore in possession of a remote pilot ID).

 Yes.
-Certificates issued by another EU member state are valid throughout Europe.
+Certificates issued by another EU member state are valid in Switzerland.

 E. AUTHORISATIONS